 Our primary sources of liquidity consist of cash generated from our operating activities, existing cash balances and borrowings under our existing Global ABL Facility.
 Our ability to generate sufficient cash flows from our operating activities is primarily dependent on our sales of products to our customers at profits sufficient to cover our fixed and variable expenses.
-As of December 31, 2014 and 2013, we had cash and cash equivalents of \$25.1 million and \$25.2 million, respectively.
-As of December 31, 2014 and 2013, \$22.2 million and \$21.9 million of our cash and cash equivalents were maintained in the accounts of our various foreign subsidiaries and, if those amounts were transferred among countries or repatriated to the U.S., those amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which the transfer decision was made.
+As of December 31, 2013 and 2012, we had cash and cash equivalents of \$25.2 million and \$37.1 million, respectively.
+As of December 31, 2013 and 2012, \$21.9 million and \$27.9 million of our cash and cash equivalents were maintained in the accounts of our various foreign subsidiaries and, if those amounts were transferred among countries or repatriated to the U.S., those amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which the transfer decision was made.
 We currently have the intent and ability to permanently reinvest the cash our foreign subsidiaries hold, and there are currently no plans for the repatriation of those amounts.

-Our primary credit facilities consist of a seven-year \$793.5 million Term Loan maturing in November 2019 and a five-year \$1.05 billion Global ABL Facility maturing in July 2019.
-The Global ABL Facility provides a \$977 million facility in the United States, a \$30 million facility in Norway, a \$20 million facility in Canada, a \$10 million facility in Australia, a \$5 million facility in the United Kingdom, a \$4 million facility in the Netherlands and a \$4 million facility in Belgium.
-The Global ABL Facility contains an accordion feature that allows us to increase the principal amount of the facility by up to \$300 million, subject to additional lender commitments.
-As of December 31, 2014, we had \$302.2 million available under this Global ABL Facility.
-Availability is dependent on a borrowing base comprised of a percentage of eligible accounts receivable and inventory which is subject to redetermination from time to time.
-In conjunction with the acquisition of Stream, we assumed a credit facility, denominated in Norwegian Krone, comprised of a guarantee facility of \$24 million, an overdraft facility of \$9 million and a foreign exchange facility of \$1 million.
-The Norwegian facilities are secured by standby letters of credit drawn against our Global ABL Facility and have no financial maintenance covenants.
+Our credit facilities consist of a seven-year \$793.5 million Term Loan maturing in November 2019 and a five-year \$1.25 billion Global ABL Facility maturing in March 2017.
+The Global ABL Facility provides for borrowings of up to \$977 million in the United States, \$170 million in Canada, \$12 million in the United Kingdom, \$75 million in Australia, \$9 million in the Netherlands and \$7 million in Belgium.
+The Global ABL Facility contains an accordion feature that allows us to increase the principal amount of the facility by up to \$300 million.
+As of December 31, 2013, we had \$776.9 million available under this Global ABL Facility, which represented approximately a \$347.3 million increase in availability under similar facilities at December 31, 2012.
+The acquisition of Stream AS in January 2014 reduced our availability by approximately \$246 million.

 Our credit ratings are below "investment grade" and, as such, could impact both our ability to raise new funds as well as the interest rates on our future borrowings.
 Our existing obligations restrict our ability to incur additional debt.
-We were in compliance with the covenants contained in our various credit facilities as of and during the year ended December 31, 2014.
+We were in compliance with the covenants contained in our various credit facilities as of and during the year ended December 31, 2013.